HTML Puzzles

 title Specifies extra information about an element.

-type Specifies the type of element.
+type Specifies the type of the <input> element, e.g. "number", "text", "file", "radio".

-value Specifies the value of the element.
+value Specifies the value of the <input>, <button>, or <option> element.

-volume Specifies volume for the audio/video element.
+volume Specifies volume for the <audio>/<video> element.

 get property